Frequently Asked Questions

 Donors making a gift to the Nido Fund in Chilean pesos will receive a “certificado de donación” for their gifts, and gifts to the Nido Fund are tax deductible, as permitted by Chilean law, while tuition is not.
 Please consult your tax advisor.

 It is also possible to give tax efficiently in US dollars through the Friends of Nido 501(c)3 in the US.
-Please contact the development office on firstname.lastname@example.org for more information.
+You can find out more details here or contact the development office on email@example.com for more information.

 Each year, the Nido Fund will raise gifts during the school year to support the enhancement of priority projects not covered by tuition income.
 During the year, the Nido community will be asked to make a gift at any level to the Nido Fund.

 The Office of Advancement collaborates closely with the NPA and with students leading community service initiatives.
-Specifically, the NPA will continue to accept in-kind and specific donations for important community-building events such as the Halloween festival and International Day.
-Nido will continue to encourage community service initiatives led by students.
-As before, student projects that involve fundraising from sponsors must be approved through the appropriate channels.
+Specifically, the NPA accepts in-kind and specific donations for important community-building events such as the Halloween festival and International Day.
+Nido encourages community service initiatives led by students.
+Student projects that involve fundraising from sponsors must be approved through the appropriate channels.

 Even if you are leaving the school at the end of the year, all gifts made to the Nido Fund will impact students during the current school year.
 Additionally, you can make a donation in honor of your student or your student’s favorite teacher, giving you the opportunity to preserve your own special memories and impact future generations of Nido students.